-The lodge is located at the beginning of the escarpment, about 22km from Debarak which is the 'frontier town' of the Simien Mountain National Park.
+The lodge is located at the beginning of the escarpment, about 22km from Debarak which is the 'frontier town' near to the Simien Mountain National Park.
 Entrance tickets to the park are purchased at the park office in Debarak.
 The park gate itself is at Sawre, about 16km from Debarak and then the Lodge is another 6km past the gate where the scenery really opens out.
-The core area of the park (the original part of the park) is in dark grey.
-The areas added recently are in light grey.
-The escarpment starts around the location of Simien Lodge.
-From Debarak town to the escarpment is largely farmland.

 Note that the park is open from 6am to 6pm.
 Sometimes it is possible to get an extension to these times but not always.
 So it is important to arrive before nighfall.
 Simien Lodge cannot be held responsible for late arrivals and entry refusal by the park staff.
 Payments will not be refunded under these circumstances.

 The temperature in the Simiens varies tremendously between night and day and also depending on what altitude you are at.
 The higher you are in the Simien Mountains the colder it tends to be.
 In the day it tends to be quite hot with a very powerful sun and at night, as soon as the sun dips behind the mountains the temperature drops dramatically and may well drop below freezing at Gich and above (and even below sometimes).
 Hypothermia at night is a real possibility for trekkers who have the wrong equipment.

 Between October and May the likelihood of rain is very slim, as it is the Simien Mountains dry season, but even in October and May it may be worthwhile bringing a waterproof jacket just in case, because when it rains it pours!
 December and January are the coldest months when the sky is clearest at night.
 The real rainy season is July and August but even then it does not rain all the time.